In anime, moments of rage can bring out the best in a character, at least as far as character development goes.

 Sudden bursts of emotions (and power), which are often caused by incidents like deaths or betrayals, can help viewers empathize with a character, to feel what they feel: the rush, the anger, the pain, the loneliness.
 Coupled with high-grade animation, there's nothing better.

-Illumi's rage mode doesn't last too long and isn't as animated as other scenes, but his intent to kill is seen to overflow in that very frame.
-When he said he's going to kill Hisoka, we know for sure he's gonna do it—only if Hisoka didn't pull it as a joke and saw the threat as a challenge.
+Illumi's rage mode doesn't last too long and isn't as animated as other scenes, but his intent to kill overflows in that very frame.

-A true martial artist would always win against a total novice, but not in the case of Takayanagi and Souichiro in Tenjou Tenge.
+In the real world, a master martial artist would always win against a total novice.
+But that's not the case when Masataka Takayanagi confronts Souichiro Nagi in Tenjho Tenge.

-Although Souichiro officially "won" because of the handicap agreement—that if he manages to land a single blow, it'd count as his win—Takayanagi still beat the freshman, rendering him unable to fight.
+Although Souichiro officially "won" because of the handicap agreement—that if he manages to land a single blow, it'd count as his win—Takayanagi still beats the freshman, rendering him unable to fight.

 One of the most heartbreaking scenes in the series Dororo occurs when Mio—and the children with her—are murdered by the soldiers.

-The grief and pain of the moment turns into heated blood fury when Hyakkimaru realized that the people who took care of him died, causing him to lose his temper and kill every soldier he can find.
+The grief and pain of the moment turns into heated blood fury when Hyakkimaru realizes that the people who took care of him died, causing him to lose his temper and kill every soldier he finds.

-This rage moment became so intense as his humanity was corrupted by anger with every slash and decapitation, leaving no one but himself and Dororo left in the scene.
+This rage moment becomes even more intense as his humanity is corrupted by anger with every slash and decapitation, leaving no one but himself and Dororo left in the scene.

-While Shigeo Kageyama is powerful, his power isn't always apparent in his attitude or the way he carries himself.
+While Shigeo Kageyama is powerful in Mob Psycho 100, his power isn't always apparent in his attitude or the way he carries himself.
 But don't underestimate him, because when his anger reaches a hundred percent, he can't be stopped.

-Shigeo Kageyama, also known as Mob, has powers closely in line with his emotions, which is why he keeps himself emotionless and free of hatred and anger.
-But occasionally he goes wild and reaches full emotion, like when his brother Ritsu was abducted.
+Shigeo Kageyama, also known as Mob, has powers close in line with his emotions, which is why he keeps himself emotionless and free of hatred and anger.
+But occasionally he goes wild and reaches full emotion, like when his brother Ritsu is abducted.

-When the scene turns black and his eyes glow red with his hair standing, we know that he's about to release a power hidden deep inside.
+When the scene turns black and his eyes glow red, you know he's about to release that frightening power hidden deep inside.

-We always knew Captain Levi wasn't a talkative person.
-He's a small-built man who stands noticeably short next to his comrades and recruits, and he's always cool and composed like his captain Erwin Smith.
+We always knew Captain Levi Ackerman wasn't a talkative person.
+He's a small-built man who stands noticeably short next to his comrades and recruits, but he's always cool and composed like his superior, Commander Erwin Smith.

-But in his small frame, there's unmatched lethal prowess.
-He can bring down a Titan in one fell swoop, just as he did when he saw his friends killed by a Titan and lost all control out of anger—and in this rage moment, even killing the Titan wasn't enough to satisfy his grief.
+But in his small frame rests unmatched lethal prowess.
+Levi can bring down a Titan in one fell swoop, as he does when he saw his friends killed by a Titan and loses all control out of anger.
+In this rage moment, even killing the Titan isn't enough to satisfy his grief.

-There's also that other scene: his battle against the Beast Titan, where far too many troops were sacrificed to cover Levi's tracks and presence.
-From the hands to the feet and up to Zeke's nape, we can feel the pressure of Levi's anger with every slash.
+There's also that other scene: his battle against the Beast Titan, where far too many troops are sacrificed to cover Levi's tracks and presence.
+From the hands to the feet and up to the nape, we can feel the depths of Levi's anger with every slash.

-As he was about to be defeated, Megumi manages to turn the tide of the battle.
-We can all agree that his evil laugh while performing the Domain Expansion: Chimera Shadow Garden is telling, in that he fully intends to bring down the cursed spirit with his own hands.
+As he's about to be defeated, Megumi turns the tide of battle.
+We all know that his evil laugh while performing the Domain Expansion: Chimera Shadow Garden is telling that he fully intends to bring down the cursed spirit with his own hands.

-Rin Okumura is the son of the Devil in the series Blue Exorcist, but surprisingly he has a good and caring personality.
-He hides his true identity, which manifests upon drawing his sword off the scabbard.
+Rin Okumura is the son of the Devil in the series Blue Exorcist, but he has a surprisingly good and caring personality.
+He hides his true identity, which manifests upon drawing his sword from its scabbard.

 But when Amaimon appears, disturbs their camp, abducts Shiemei, and hurts his friends, Rin unsheathes his sword and fights back.